 However, it’s also a path that has many forks, with many choices to make.
-One of the most fundamental decisions you have to face when investing in property is whether to choose a house or apartment.
+One of the most crucial decisions you have to face when investing in a property is whether to choose a house or apartment.

 While some people like the shared responsibility that comes with an apartment investment property, others prefer being solely in charge of what happens with their property.
-Also, the responsibility of having to pay rent or a large mortgage might also be a factor when deciding between a rental or a permanent house.
-Where you sit on this issue will most likely come down to your personality type and perhaps past experiences with landlords or body corporates.
+Also, the responsibility of having to pay rent or a large mortgage might also be a factor when deciding between a rental and a permanent house.
+Where you sit on this issue will most likely come down to your personality type, and perhaps past experiences with landlords or body corporates.

-What are the lifestyle trends in the area?
+What Are the Lifestyle Trends in the Area?

 It’s important to consider what kind of lifestyles are trending in the area where you’re thinking about buying an investment property.
 If apartment living is increasing in popularity, that might be the way to go.
-But if houses are still the dominant home structure, this could be your preferred route.
+However, if houses are still the dominant home structure, this could be your preferred route.

 There are several things to take into account when deciding between investing in an apartment or house.
 When it comes down to it, the choice depends upon your personal preferences and your view on all the questions above, as well as anything else you consider an important factor.